dninemfive/ktv/README.md

 Documentation TBD.

-i would like to make this into a GUI program at some point, but that'd probably be even more procrastination than this script was.
+Working on making this a GUI program.